rautio/react-micro-frontend-example/README.md

 # react-micro-frontend-example

-Simple example of using React in a micro-frontend architecture with Webpack Module Federation
+Example of using React in host-remote micro-frontend pattern with Webpack Module Federation

 ## How to use